 Nothing is worse than the crushing blow of dashed expectations, especially when it comes to genealogy research.
 I had high hopes that a recent visit to Charleston, S.C., would turn up something — a gravestone, a house, a place of business, anything — related to my fourth great grandfather, Philip Benjamin (1779-1852).
-My spirits rose further when a Google Maps search revealed old buildings standing at the address of his grocery store and home.
+My spirits rose when a Google Maps search revealed old buildings standing at the addresses of his grocery store and home.
 But upon further inspection….Ugh.

 Background, as always, is in order.
 My Philip Benjamin and wife Rebecca DeMendes (1790-1847), both Sephardic Jews, met in London, where they lived among wealthy Jewish merchants.
 In 1808, shortly after marrying, they moved to the West Indies, where Rebecca’s wealthy sisters lived — they had married West Indian planters.
 Their son, Judah P., was born in St. Croix three years later.
 Judah P. Benjamin, a former Senator considered the brains of the Confederacy, held positions as Attorney General, Secretary of War, and Secretary of State.

-Philip Benjamin was a partner in a trading company with his first cousin — Moses Elias Levy.
+In St. Croix, Philip Benjamin was a partner in a trading company with his first cousin — Moses Elias Levy.
 The firm of Levy and Benjamin traded throughout the Caribbean, with customers in England, Europe, and the Americas.
 Philip was related to Moses Levy’s wife, Hannah Abendanone.
 Levy, who amassed a fortune as a trader, eventually settled in Florida, where he established an agrarian refuge for Jews suffering under repression in Europe.

-Shortly thereafter, Rebecca Benjamin ran a notice in the Charleston Courier, stating her intention of becoming a “sole trader,” presumably unobligated by her husband’s debts.
+Shortly thereafter, Rebecca Benjamin ran a notice in the Courier, stating her intention to become a “sole trader,” presumably unobligated by her husband’s debts.
 The couple ultimately separated, in 1838.

 The building that stands today at 165 Broad Street looks old enough to be the one that housed Benjamin’s store.
 The folks at the historical society down the street couldn’t say for sure that it was the same building.
 After checking an historical map, they thought it may have survived the great Charleston fire of 1861.
 They directed me to the city library, which keeps a file on most historic properties in town.